SELECTED

 (2011).
 Gender and types of intimate partner violence: A response to an

 anti-feminist literature review.
-Aggression and Violent Behavior 16
+Aggression

-(July/August), 289-296.
-This article presents
+and Violent Behavior 16 (July/August), 289-296.
+This article presents a feminist perspective

-feminist scholarship and policy regarding intimate partner violence.
+and policy regarding intimate partner violence.

 Johnson,

 Michael P. (February, 2010).
-Types of domestic violence: Implications for
+Types of domestic

 Handouts for the second of two Powerpoint